SoftwareHeritage/swhapguide/swhap@inria.md

 Redo the previous command lines for each version, starting at `git checkout master -- source_code/v2`.
 For the last version do not clean up the directory.

+Finally, synchronize with your remote repository.

+  	git push --tags origin +SourceCode:SourceCode

+##### With DT2SG

+If ou have numerous source code version and do not want to reconstruct the development history by hand, we developped a script to do it for you.

+//Add link

+###

+You are now ready to create the final public repository of your Software, that will be ingested into the Software Heritage archive.
+Go to the Github interface.
+From the `home` page, click on the `New` green button and create a new public reository, named after your software.

+//add SC

+//add tags